※ Computational resources of protein phosphorylation:

 6. PhosphoPep v2.0: contains MS-derived phosphorylation data from 4 different organisms, including fly (Drosophila melanogaster), human (Homo sapiens), worm (Caenorhabditis elegans), and yeast (Saccharomyces cerevisiae) (Bodenmiller, et al., 2008).

-7. PhosPhAt 3.0: contains information on Arabidopsis phosphorylation sites which were identified by mass spectrometry in large scale experiments from different research groups with 6,282 phosphopeptides (Heazlewood, et al., 2008; Durek, et al., 2010).
+7. PhosPhAt 4.0: contains information on Arabidopsis phosphorylation sites which were identified by mass spectrometry in large scale experiments from different research groups with 60,366 phospho-peptides matching to 8141 nonredundant proteins (Heazlewood, et al., 2008; Durek, et al., 2010; Zulawski, et al., 2013).

 9. Swiss-Prot knowledge base (Mirror website): for each protein annotation, the "Amino acid modifications" in the "Sequence annotation (Features)" section collected the post-translational modification information of proteins (Farriol-Mathis, et al., 2004).

-11. SysPTM 1.1 (Mirror website): provides a systematic and sophisticated platform for proteomic PTM research, equipped not only with a knowledge base of manually curated multi-type modification data, but also with four fully developed, in-depth data mining tools.
-(Li, et al., 2009).
+11. SysPTM 2.0 (Mirror website): provides a systematic and sophisticated platform for proteomic PTM research, equipped not only with a knowledge base of manually curated multi-type modification data, but also with four fully developed, in-depth data mining tools (Li, et al., 2009).

-13. NetworKIN 1.0 (NetworKIN-2.0 beta version): is a method for predicting in vivo kinase-substrate relationships, that augments consensus motifs with context for kinases and phosphoproteins.
-It's a great resource and open a door for computational discovering of phospho-regulatory network (Linding, et al., 2007; Linding, et al., 2008).
+13. NetworKIN 3.0: is a method for predicting in vivo kinase-substrate relationships, that augments consensus motifs with context for kinases and phosphoproteins.
+It's a great resource and open a door for computational discovering of phospho-regulatory network (Linding, et al., 2007; Linding, et al., 2008; Horn, et al., 2014).

-14. Phospho3D: is a database of three-dimensional structures of phosphorylation sites which stores information retrieved from the phospho.ELM database and which is enriched with structural information and annotations at the residue level (Zanzoni, et al., 2007).
+14. Phospho3D 2.0: is a database of three-dimensional structures of phosphorylation sites which stores information retrieved from the phospho.ELM database and which is enriched with structural information and annotations at the residue level (Zanzoni, et al., 2007; Zanzoni, et al., 2011).

-17. ProMEX: a mass spectral reference database for proteins and protein phosphorylation sites, containing 4,557 manually validated spectra associated with 4,226 unique peptides from 1,367 proteins (Hummel, et al., 2009).
+17. ProMEX: a mass spectral reference database for proteins and protein phosphorylation sites, containing 116,364 tryptic peptide product ion spectra entries of 48,218 different peptide sequence entries (Hummel, et al., 2009; Wienkoop, et al., 2012).

 20. PhosSNP 1.0: a genome-wide analysis of genetic polymorphisms that influence protein phosphorylation in H. Sapiens.
 It was estimated that ~69.76% of nsSNPs (non-synonymous SNPs) are potential phosSNPs (Phosphorylation-related SNPs) (64, 035) in 17, 614 proteins (Ren, et al., 2010).